knowthyselfBR/python-projects/README.md

   - Description: simple project to extract table from a website.
 - twitter_bot
   - Description: Proof of Concept(POC) for Twitter Bot
+- weather_api
+  - Description: Proof of Concept(POC) to work with Weather API